-Furthermore, in the case of a redemption of the Notes upon the occurrence of a Gross-Up Event, a Tax Deductibility Event, a Regulatory Event or a Rating Methodology Event or upon exercise of the Clean-up Call Option or a purchase of the Notes that is within five years from the Issue Date, (A) such redemption or purchase shall be in exchange for or funded out of the proceeds of a new issuance of capital of at least the same quality as the Notes or (B) if (a) the Solvency Capital Requirement, after the repayment or redemption or purchase, will be exceeded by an appropriate margin taking into account the solvency position of the Issuer including the Issuer's medium-term capital management plan as provided in the Applicable Regulations and either (b) a Regulatory Event occurs, and both of the following conditions are met: (i) the Relevant Supervisory Authority considers the negative impact on the classification of the Notes as described in the definition of Regulatory Event to be sufficiently certain and (ii) the Issuer demonstrates to the satisfaction of the Relevant Supervisory Authority that the occurrence of a Regulatory Event was not reasonably foreseeable at the time of is suance of the Notes or (c) a Tax Event occurs which the Issuer demonstrates to the satisfaction of the Relevant Supervisory Authority is material and was not reasonably foreseeable at the time of its case, if the Applicable Regulations make a redemption or purchase conditional thereon.
+Furthermore, in the case of a redemption of the Notes upon the occurrence of a Gross-Up Event, a Tax Deductibility Event, a Regulatory Event or a Rating Methodology Event or upon exercise of the Clean-up Call Option or a purchase of the Notes that is within five years from the Issue Date or, if applicable, the issue date of the last tranche of any Further Notes (whichever is the later), (A) such redemption or purchase shall be in exchange for or funded out of the proceeds of a new issuance of capital of at least the same quality as the Notes or (B) if (a) the Solvency Capital Requirement, after the repayment or redemption or purchase, will be exceeded by an appropriate margin taking into account the solvency position of the Issuer including the Issuer's medium-term capital management plan as provided in the Applicable Regulations and either (b) a Regulatory Event occurs, and both of the following conditions are met: (i) the Relevant Supervisory Authority considers the negative impact on the classification of the Notes as described in the definition of Regulatory Event to be sufficiently certain and (ii) the Issuer demonstrates to the satisfaction of the Relevant Supervisory Authority that the occurrence of a Regulatory Event was not reasonably foreseeable at the time of issuance of the Notes or (c) a Tax Event occurs which the Issuer demonstrates to the satisfaction of the Relevant Supervisory Authority is material and was not reasonably foreseeable at the time of issuance of the Notes, in each case, if the Applicable Regulations make a redemption or purchase conditional thereon.
 See further in Terms and Conditions of the Notes - Redemption and Purchase.

-No limitation on issuing or guaranteeing debt ranking senior to or "pari passu" with the Notes
+No limitation on issuing or guaranteeing debtranking senior to or "pari passu" with the Notes

 There is no restriction on the amount of debt which Athora Netherlands may issue or guarantee.
 Athora Netherlands and its subsidiaries and affiliates may incur additional indebtedness or grant guarantees in respect of indebtedness of third parties, including indebtedness or guarantees that rank pari passu with or senior to the obligations under the Notes.
-If Athora Netherlands' financial condition was to deteriorate, the Noteholders could suffer direct and materially adverse consequences, including deferral of interest and, if Athora Netherlands were liquidated (whether voluntarily or not), the Noteholders could suffer loss of their entire investment.
+If Athora Netherlands' financial condition were to deteriorate, the Noteholders could suffer direct and materially adverse consequences, including deferral of interest and, if Athora Netherlands were liquidated (whether voluntarily or not), the Noteholders could suffer loss of their entire investment.